minhphan03/minhphan03.github.io/_posts/2024-04-17-jaw-surgery.md

 tags: diary throwback
 image: /assets/images/surgery.jpg
 ---
 Today marks six months from my jaw surgery (Oct 17th, 2023).
-My surgeon said the six month mark sufficiently determines whether a jaw surgery operation was successful as it is expected that all swelling disappears (numbing, on the other hand, may take up to three years).
+My surgeon said the six month mark sufficiently determines whether a jaw surgery operation was successful as it is expected that all swelling disappears (tightness/numbness, on the other hand, may take up to three years).
 So, to celebrate this journey almost over, here is a collection of entries I wrote about this life-changing operation.
 This is the second major surgery I have, and the first one I was big enough to have a lasting memory on.

 1. Day -1 (the day before surgery)